City-of-Bloomington/blossom/README.md

 blossom
 =======

-A PHP 5 scaffolding for building web applications and services.
+A skeleton for building web applications and services in PHP.

 ## Features
 Internationalization and Localization ready